IbrahimTanyalcin/lexicon-mono-seq/docs/index.md

 instance.async(function...).then(function...).skipFrames(50).then(function...).catch(function...)
 ```

 Async operations do not require a polyfill and are written in ES5, they resemble much like promises.
-Each function inside a thenable is passed the reeturn value of the other function.
+Each function inside a thenable is passed the return value of the other function.
 However there are some catches:

 - If the return value inside a function is a primitive it is wrapped with an object of form `{value:your primitive,done:false}`.
 The next function in the chain grabs the value by accessing value, you do NOT have to extract it: